selkies-project/selkies-gstreamer/docs/start.md

 6. Run Selkies-GStreamer after changing the script below appropriately (install `xvfb` and uncomment relevant sections if there is no real display, **DO NOT resize when streaming a physical monitor**):

-**Check that you are using X.Org instead of Wayland (which is the default in many distributions but not supported) when using an existing display.**
+**Check that you are using X.Org instead of Wayland (which is the default in many distributions but not supported) when using an existing display.
+You also need to be logged in from the login screen or autologin should be enabled.**

 ```bash
 export DISPLAY="${DISPLAY:-:0}"